e-WindLidar/OpenLidarModuleDefinitions/module_scanner.md

   - **Interfaces** discusses how the module is connected to other parts of the OpenLidar architecture.
 - **Safety** includes all applicable safety information
 - **References** provide links to articles and other relevant information.

+# Known examples of this module
+_A list of projects or products that have implemented this module_